“My eyes dey open. I dey see my pikin” ~Pidgin English

 I have never met a blind pregnant woman.
 I have also never seen or held a baby born by a blind woman.
 But someone I know did and she shared this experience sometime ago.

-She is popularly called Nurse Preggy (Emmanuella Inah), and she is a licensed nurse and midwife in Nigeria, who is lighting up the world in her own little way.
+She is popularly called Nurse Preggy (Emmanuella Inah) on Facebook, and she is a licensed nurse and midwife who is lighting up the world in her own little way.

-She shared once, about when a friend told her about the bad state of the Primary Health Care Center in her village, she went on and volunteered to work in that community for two months.
-And it was there that she met a blind preggy for the first time.
+While still living in Nigeria, she shared once about when a friend told her about the bad state of the Primary Health Care Center in her village.
+She went on and volunteered to work in that community for two months.
+And it was there that she met a blind pregnant woman for the first time.

-She described the blind preggy this way, – ‘Her aura was nothing like I had experienced recently and her words were selected.
+She described the blind pregnant woman this way, – ‘Her aura was nothing like I had experienced recently and her words were selected.
 She trusted me.’

 ” My eyes are open.
 I can see my child.
 All that I have been unable to do and accomplish, you will do much more.
 You will be the eyes through which I will see the world.
 You will have a vision for your life.
 You will achieve and do great things.
 Failure will be far from you.” ~English

-This is how one woman welcomed her child into the world.
-She was deep in the birthing process, overwhelmed by the pains of labour, yet she chose to speak words of hope and faith into her child’s life.
+And this is how one woman welcomed her child into the world.
+She was deep in the birthing process, overwhelmed by the pains of labor, yet she chose to speak words of hope and faith into her child’s life.

 “The only thing worse than being blind is having sight but no vision”.
 Helen Keller